anknown/ahocorasick/README.md

 **Multi-Pattern Search**

-compare with `cloudflare/ahocorasick` who receives most stars and forks in all the implement written in golang
+compare with `cloudflare/ahocorasick` who receives most stars and forks in all the implements written in golang

 To Run Benchmark, go to test dir

-	go build test.go
+	go build benchmark.go

-	./test
+	./benchmark

 * For Chinese Test